 Assistant Chief LaFata's current State of Missouri certifications include Firefighter I & II, EMT-P, Fire Officer II, and Fire Instructor II.
 He is on MFPD's Advanced Technical High Angle Rope Rescue Team, Special Operations Swift Water/Fast Rescue Boat Team and Strike Team 3.
 He holds technician certifications in boat operation, confined space rescue, hazmat, rope rescue, structural collapse, swift water rescue, and trench rescue.

-Assistant Chief EMS Craig Walk has 35 years of experience in the delivery of emergency services predominantly in pre-hospital emergency medical care and 27 years of experience in the EMS field.
+Administrator Craig Walk has 35 years of management experience in the delivery of pre-hospital emergency medical services and 43 years of overall experience in the Emergency Medical Service field.
 His diverse background includes field paramedic, aeromedical and pediatric critical care, administrator and EMS educator.
 Walk first worked for MFPD from 1978 to 1996, achieving promotions to Lieutenant and later EMS Supervisor.
-He returned to MFPD as Deputy Chief EMS in 2006 and was promoted to his current position in 2019.
+He returned to MFPD as Deputy Chief EMS in 2006 and was appointed to his current position in 2019.
 Walk was instrumental in developing the District’s successful Critical Care Paramedic Program that utilizes Paramedics being held to a “higher standard” through Critical Care Transport training.